-Video or digital equipment used in operating room
+Video or digital equipment used in operating room or procedure room

-Charges for video or digital equipment used in a surgery are included in the reimbursement for the procedure and are not separately reimbursable.
+Charges for video or digital equipment used in a surgery or procedure are included in the reimbursement for the procedure and are not separately reimbursable.
 Charges for batteries, covers, film, anti-fogger solution, tapes etc., are not separately reimbursable.